 The Division of Structural Biology

-Broad and strong memory CD4+ and CD8+ T cells induced by SARS-CoV-2 in UK convalescent COVID-19 patients.
+Broad and strong memory CD4+ and CD8+ T cells induced by SARS-CoV-2 in UK convalescent individuals following COVID-19.

-Peng Y. et al, (2020), bioRxiv
+Peng Y. et al, (2020), Nature immunology

 The Division of Structural Biology (STRUBI) is a research centre of excellence for the study of the molecular and structural basis of biology.
 Students in STRUBI study a wide range of problems from a structural and mechanistic perspective using a range of structural biology methods including X-ray Crystallography, cryo-electron microscopy, NMR and other biophysical and biochemical methods.
 For details of the projects available and how to apply, please look under the Studentships tab.